Knowledge Network

-Knowledge Network, also branded as British Columbia's Knowledge Network, is a Canadian publicly funded educational cable television network serving the province of British Columbia.
+Knowledge Network, also branded as British Columbia's Knowledge Network and K:, is a Canadian publicly funded educational cable television network serving the province of British Columbia in the city of Vancouver.
 It is owned by the Knowledge Network Corporation, a Crown corporation of the Government of British Columbia, and began broadcasting on January 12, 1981.
-Sarah MacDonald and Jeffrey Lee are the current Interim President & CEO respectively.
-A national search is currently underway for new leadership.
+Michelle van Beusekom is the CEO.

 Knowledge Network's broadcast licence is for satellite-to-cable programming.
-The network is available on the Bell Satellite TV satellite service, on channel 268, on Shaw Direct channel 354, and on TELUS Optik TV channel 117.
+The network is available on the Bell Satellite TV satellite service, on channel 268, on Shaw Direct channel 354, and on TELUS Optik TV channel 117 (HD) and 9117 (SD).
 It has also been broadcast over-the-air in remote locations throughout British Columbia, with these repeater sites being operated by local volunteers in the few areas of the province where cable television is not available.
-The network used the callsign CKNO, although the transmitters were assigned numeric callsigns with the prefix "CH" due to being low-powered.
+The network used the call sign CKNO, although the transmitters were assigned numeric callsigns with the prefix "CH" due to being low-powered.

-Knowledge receives funding both from the British Columbia government and from public donations.
-The station supports lifelong learning for children and adults by providing quality, commercial-free programming through its broadcast channel, websites and apps.
+Knowledge receives funding both from the British Columbia government and from private donations.
+The station provides programming through its broadcast channel, websites and apps.
 Knowledge Network also invests in documentaries and children's programs produced by independent filmmakers and helps to develop skills within the independent production community.